Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Savings accounts are a great way to make your money work harder than it otherwise would in a current account.
+Savings accounts can be a great way to make your money work harder than it otherwise would in a standard current account.
 So, it’s easy to see why around half of Irish adults have a savings account.

 Read on to find out what you need to know about comparing savings accounts in Ireland.

 What is a savings account and how does it work?

 A savings account is a bank or building society account that pays interest on your balance.
 You deposit money into the savings account and in return, the bank or building society pays you interest.
 Interest rates will vary, and some accounts will have stipulations such as having to pay in a certain amount each month.

 What types of savings accounts are available?

 There are different types of savings accounts to suit people with a wide range of savings goals.
 Here are some of the most popular types of savings accounts in Ireland:

 - Regular savings account.
 Allows you to save on a regular basis.